Ambient Diffusion Posterior Sampling: Solving Inverse Problems with Diffusion Models Trained on Corrupted Data: Conclusion

-We presented a simple framework based on DPS for solving inverse problems with Ambient Diffusion models.
-We showed that diffusion models trained on missing data are state-of-the-art inverse problem solvers for high corruption levels even if the forward process at inference time is different from the one used during training.
+We present Ambient Diffusion Posterior Sampling (A-DPS), a simple framework based on DPS for solving inverse problems with Ambient Diffusion models.
+We show that Ambient Diffusion models trained on corrupted data can be better suited for handling ill-posed inverse problems under severe corruption.
+By being exposed to corrupted training data, A-DPS exhibits robust priors that generalize better to high-acceleration regimes, unlike FS-DPS, which may overfit clean data and fail to adapt effectively to severe undersampling.
 Our framework fully unlocks the potential of Ambient Diffusion models that are critical in applications where access to full data is impossible or undesirable.